duleorlovic/tips/index.md

       Hostname bitbucket.org
       IdentityFile ~/.ssh/id_rsa_test

+If you want to ignore/reignore some files that are tracked (gitignore does not work on tracked files)

+    git update-index --[no]-assume-unchanged <file>

 To see which username is using *ssh -T git@bitbucket.org*.
 To see which key *ssh -v git@bitbucket.org*